drug-design/course/docs/chapters/adme-properties.md

 #### Active Transport

-Alternatively, carrier-mediated transport may operate to transfer molecules across the membrane against the concentration gradient.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/active-transport-d2079e8f'><i class='fa fa-play' aria-hidden='true'></i></button>Alternatively, carrier-mediated transport may operate to transfer molecules across the membrane against the concentration gradient.
 This process is called "active transport".
 In this case, a cellular energy is required where the translocation process is coupled either directly to ATP hydrolysis, or indirectly to the concentration gradient of another actively transported solute, such as Na<sup>+</sup> ions.
 *[nce]: New Chemical Entity: a compound not previously described.